pbybee/car_dealership_example/README.md

 ```

-It's a little scrambled since I made the DB then worked on the django add
+It's a little scrambled since I made the DB then worked on the django app

 The file topsales/views.py contains the code to tabulate the top sellers and display a webpage with the table.html

+The dealership file support command line argument with the -i flag and a csv file (e.g. cars.csv) which will upload the csv data into the database